wapcaplet/kelp/README.md

 Since this project is fairly immature and unstable, you can probably expect some failures.
 Wanna help fix them?

+You can also generate an [rcov](http://eigenclass.org/hiki.rb?rcov) coverage report via:

+    $ rake rcov

+This will write an HTML report to `coverage/index.html`.

 Future plans
 ------------